-Many of the Brazilians and foreigners who visit the caves, waterfalls, rivers, valleys and mountains of the Chapada Diamantina come here to practise sports such as trekking, mountain biking, canoeing and abseiling.
+Many of the Brazilians and foreigners who visit the caves, waterfalls, rivers, valleys and mountains of Chapada Diamantina do so to practise sports such as trekking, mountain biking, canoeing and abseiling.

-The former quilombo sites attract tourists interested in typical dishes and popular festivals.
-Visual artists, esotericists and people seeking ‘immediate contact’ with extraterrestrials also visit the site.
-As the deposits were exhausted a long time ago, you won’t find any gold nuggets or diamonds…
+The former quilombo settlements attract tourists interested in typical dishes and popular festivals.
+Visual artists, esotericists and people seeking “direct contact” with extraterrestrials also visit the site.
+You won’t find any nuggets of gold or diamonds, as the deposits were exhausted long ago…

-The treasure waiting for you is the Chapada itself, and the best way to explore it is via its trails.
+The treasure that awaits you is the Chapada itself, and the best way to discover it is along its trails.

-See the map of the Chapada Diamantina National Park
+See the map of Chapada Diamantina National Park

-To walk the Chapada’s trails, look for qualified guides, preferably recommended by the lodges themselves or professional guide associations.
+To hike the trails of the Chapada, look for qualified guides, preferably recommended by the lodges themselves or by professional guide associations.

-Many ‘curious’ people offer to do this kind of work even though they don’t have the necessary knowledge to lead groups along the trails.
+Many “curious” people offer to do this kind of work, although they don’t have the necessary knowledge to lead groups along the trails.
 Avoid them.
-If in doubt, look for ACVL (in Lençóis) or ACVVC (in Vale do Capão).
+When in doubt, look for ACVL (in Lençóis) or ACVVC (in Vale do Capão).

-The Association of Visitor Guides of Lençóis (ACVL) has tables of prices for the services offered by guides.
+The Association of Visitor Guides of Lençóis (ACVL) has price lists for the services offered by the guides.

 Prices vary according to the difficulty of the trails, the length of the tours, the need for transfers and the provision of meals and/or equipment.
-Accommodation in local people’s houses tends to be a little cheaper than the simpler inns.
+Accommodation in local people’s houses is usually a little cheaper than in more basic hostels.

-Video about the most popular trails in Chapada Diamantina
+Video of the most popular trails in Chapada Diamantina

 Trekking no Vali do Pati - Logística02:00